 Different deadlines for applying for financial aid

-Most schools will have a priority deadline for financial aid.
+The deadline for submitting the FAFSA is June 30.
+However, most schools will have a priority deadline for financial aid.
 You will need to apply by this deadline so that you will know your financial aid award before you have to accept.
 Accepting before you know your financial aid award is generally not a good idea unless you have no problem paying full tuition.

 Some colleges require a completed financial aid application before awarding any merit aid.
-Getting your award earlier can allow to appeal decisions before you have to send in your acceptance.
+Getting your award earlier can allow you to appeal decisions before you have to send in your acceptance.

 You only submit the FAFSA once a year

 Even if you apply to multiple colleges, you only have to submit the FAFSA once.
 The federal government processes the information and assigns you a score.
 This information is then provided to all the colleges you list on your form.
 You don’t even have to have applied to the colleges yet to list them on the FAFSA.

 Depending on the school, you may be required to submit the CSS PROFILE financial aid application.
 This is administered by the College Board and the school uses it to award its institutional aid.
 You still have to submit the FAFSA if you want to qualify for any federal aid including student loans.